Jacinta736/bccn-project/README.md

 ### Primary Physician (in rural area)
 What the Physician Does:
 - Captures or uploads an image.
-- Inputs sensitive medical data (e.g., patient ID, history, symptoms, reports).
+- Inputs sensitive medical data.
 - Embeds the sensitive medical data inside the image using steganography.
 - Sends the stego-image across the hospital network.